localstack/docs/content/en/user-guide/tools/cloud-pods/_index.md

 ![Persistence versus Cloud Pods](pods-persistence.png)

 {{< alert title="Demo">}}
-To quickly see cloud pods in action, we prepared a small sample that uses cloud pods to inject its state into a running LocalStack container.
+To quickly see cloud pods in action, we prepared a small sample application that uses cloud pods to inject its state into a running LocalStack container.
 [Cloud Pod Thumbnail Sample App](https://app.localstack.cloud/quickstart/demo4)
 {{< /alert >}}

 While the [Persistence]({{< ref "persistence-mechanism" >}}) feature ensures that the service state survives container restarts, Cloud Pods go beyond and allow more fine-grained control over your state.